 1st Nnamwana (1200-1230)

-The founding Nnamwana who established the clan's spiritual traditions during Kintu's reign.
-Buried at Teketwe Buwama.
+The founding Nnamwana who established the clan's spiritual traditions during Kintu's reign. mysteriously dissapeared at Teketwe Buwama.

 Founder36th Nnamwana (1889-1897)

-First Christian Nnamwana, bridging traditional and colonial periods.
-Served during the critical transition under Mwanga II.
+First imposed Christian Nnamwana, bridging traditional and colonial periods.
+Served during the critical disruption of the Buganda Kingdom under Mwanga II.

 Pioneer40th Nnamwana (2001-Present)